 The Difference Between Green Garlic and Garlic Scapes

 Green garlic is young garlic with tender leaves that is harvested early in the season before the bulb is fully formed.
 Garlic scapes are the curly shoots from the plant that form later in the season into curly green stalks that have tightly closed buds on top.

-The easiest way to think about green garlic is that it's baby garlic.
+The easiest way to think about green garlic is that it’s baby garlic.
 It has a long green top that looks a bit like scallions, sometimes a tiny bulb at the end, and it may even be tinged with a bit of pink.
-Green garlic is more mellow and less spicy in flavor then regular garlic, and can be used raw or cooked like scallions.
-It's usually harvested in the spring.
+Green garlic is more mellow and less spicy in flavor then regular garlic, and is usually harvested in the spring.

 Green Garlic Recipes

 Garlic scapes come along a little later in the season.
 As the garlic plant matures, it sends up bright-green shoots that curl beautifully and have closed buds on top.
 When the buds, called seed pods, open up, that means the garlic bulb is ready to harvest for traditional garlic.